salsify/avro-schema-registry/README.md

 [Schema Registry](http://docs.confluent.io/2.0.1/schema-registry/docs/api.html).

 The service is implemented as a Rails 4.2 application and stores Avro schemas in Postgres.
+The API is implemented using [Grape](https://github.com/ruby-grape/grape).

 ### Why?

 The Confluent Schema Registry has been reimplemented because the original implementation uses Kafka to store schemas.
-We view the message that passes through Kafka as more ephemeral and want the flexibility to change Kafka hosting providers.
-In the future we may also apply per-subject permissions to the Avro schemas that are stored by the registry.
+We view the messages that pass through Kafka as more ephemeral and want the flexibility to change how we host Kafka In the future we may also apply per-subject permissions to the Avro schemas that are stored by the registry.

 ## Setup